 “I said I’d help you deliver your papers before we move into our new home, so here I am,” he said rubbing his arms to fight off the cold.

 “I rode my bike.”

-“On the snow covered roads, are you crazy?
-You could have wiped out and broke a leg or arm.”
+“On the snow-covered roads, are you crazy?
+You could have wiped out and broken a leg or arm.”